loutee/java-et-pf/README.md

 		Prompts for user's name and age, which are then printed CollegeCost
 		Prompts for information to calculate yearly cost for college

+KathiesCatering
+		Create an application to help manage Kathie's upcoming events